ssc20/obsidian_shuo/Obsidian Vault/Spaces/Home/CS50/CS50 Notes.md

 - Your program, if it uses `malloc`, must not leak any memory.

 ## Shorts
+### Call Stacks
+- if you saw our video on recursion, process might have seemed a little bit magical
+- how does a function know when to wait and pass its data to some other thing that's running at the same time?
+	- seems a little magical, huh?
+- if you don't understand how functions are called and operate in C
+- the way they operate though is through the *call stack*

+- when you call a function, the system sets aside space in memory for that function to do its necessary work
+	- we frequently call such chunks of memory **stack frames** or **function frames**
+- more than 1 function's stack frame may exist in memory at a given time
+	- if `main()` calls `move()`, which then calls `direction()`, all 3 functions have open frames.
+-
 ### File Pointers
 - programs so far have been ephemeral
 	- printing output, but nothing remains...